 - Dedicated towers (liquid and dry)

-- Hull and machinery physical loss or damage
+- Hull and machinery physical loss and damage

 - Third-party actions brought against you or your vessel

 - Negligence and mistakes leading to lawsuits and damages